nelisa-dludla/alx-system_engineering-devops/0x00-shell_basics/README.md

 9. 8-firstdelete - deletes the file named *betty*
 10. 9-firstdirdeletion - deletes the directory named *my_first_directory*
 11. 10-back - changes the working directory to the previous one
+12. 11-lists - lists all files (even the hidden ones) in the current directory, the parent of the working directory and the */boot/* directory (in this order), in long format